Rutgers SAFETY Clinic offered by Clinton Township Rec. - March 19, 2019 - see the Upcoming Events calendar for the registration link

 The purpose of this model is to ensure that we have adequate volunteers to run our concession stand which raises funds for the league.
 In this regard, we urge families to work the concession stand in support of our league.

-Our league is open to all players who live in the North Hunterdon-Voorhees school districts.
-Our Spring Recreation program is open for all children ages 4 to 12 – Senior League registration will open in December.
-Your child’s baseball age is the age they will be as of May 1, 2018.
+Our league is open to all players who live in the North Hunterdon-Voorhees school districts, with the exception of Tewksbury.
+Our Spring Recreation program is open for all children age 4 to 12 – Senior League (13 year-olds to 15 year-olds) registration opened on December 22 and will close on February 3, 2019.
+Your child’s baseball age is the age they will be as of April 30, 2019.
 Please feel free to pass this email along to anyone who you think would be interested in joining our league.

-The Spring program will run from mid/late March to early/mid-June.
+The Spring program will run from late March to early/mid-June.
 Teams will play an average of 1 game during the week and 1 game on Saturday.
 Unless there are rainouts that need to be made up, there will be no games on Sunday.
-Each team will also practice prior to the season and throughout the year at the discretion of the team manager.
+It is our goal to have each team practice prior to the season.
+In season practices will be at the discretion of the team manager.

-If you are interested in being a manager or coach, you will find a separate registration on the NHYB registration site – there is no cost to register as a manager or coach.
-Registration will require a background check and one-time attendance at a safety course sponsored by Rutgers University at a cost of $40 – see the registration site for more details.
+If you are interested in being a manager or coach, you will find a separate registration on the NHYB registration site.
+There is no cost to register as a manager or coach.
+Registration will require a background check and one-time attendance at a safety course sponsored by Rutgers University (RUTGERS Certification) at a cost of $40.
+Each Coach and Manager will also need to complete a background check prior to the 2019 season.
+This is a mandate by the High Bridge Police Department, the municipality that our fields reside in.
+Additional information on the RUTGERS safety and background check requirements can be found on our registration listed on www.nhyb.us

 Placement on an NHYB team;

-A 12-14 game regular season schedule with umpires (AA division though Majors American);
+A 12-14 game proposed regular season schedule with umpires (AA division though Majors American);

 At least 2 guaranteed playoff games (AA division though Majors American);